googleapis/api-linter/docs/rules/0122/resource-collection-identifiers.md

 ## Details

-This rule scans messages with a `google.api.resource` annotation, and validates the format of `pattern` collection identifiers.
+This rule scans messages with a `google.api.resource` annotation, and validates the format of `pattern` collection identifiers, specifically that the are in lowerCamelCase form.

 ## Examples